MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-howto-bf-cli-update-luis.md

 > [!TIP]
 >
 > After training your LUIS app, you should [test][luis-concept-test] it with sample utterances to see if the intents and entities are recognized correctly.
-If they're not, make updates to the LUIS app, train, and test again.
+If they're not, make updates to the LUIS app, import, train, and test again.
 This testing can be done manually in the LUIS site, for more information see the article [Test an utterance][test-an-utterance].

 ## Publish your LUIS Application